Maintenance & Care

-- Never use MEK or similar solvents on anodic finishes protected by clear organic coatings unless the coating has deteriorated and should be removed.
+- Never use MEK or similar solvents on anodic finishes protected by clear organic coatings unless the coating has deteriorated.

 - Be sure to exercise extreme caution when using solvents, because they have the potential to damage organic sealants, gaskets, and finishes.

 Over time, powder coatings may show signs of weathering, such as loss of gloss, chalking, and slight color change from being exposed to the elements.
-These structures must be cleaned according to the outlined specifications in order to maintain their finish.
+Cleaning these structures must be according to the outlined specifications in order to maintain their finish.

 Regular cleaning is required at least once a year.
 A simple regular cleaning will minimize the effects of weathering and remove dirt, grime, and other build-up.
 Regular cleaning frequency depends on factors including location, atmospheric pollution, and building protection.

-The products should be cleaned as soon as installation is complete to ensure construction materials, such as concrete, plaster, and paint splashes are removed before they have a chance to damage the surface.
+Clean the product as soon as installation is complete to ensure construction materials, such as concrete, plaster, and paint splashes are gone before they have a chance to damage the surface.
 Failure to remove these materials at this early stage will require the use of potentially damaging aggressive cleaning materials and techniques.

 - Use clean water with slight additives of neutral washing agents (pH 5-8) with the aid of non-abrasive soft cloths, rags, or industrial cotton.